Kavitrayam: Yerrapragada

 Errana was a great Telugu poet in the court of Prolaya Vemareddy (1325–1353), the founder of Reddy dynasty (1325–1424) of Kondaveedu, who ruled Guntur, Prakasam, Nellore, and Kurnool districts with capital of Addanki.
 Errana was also known as Yellapregada or Errapregada.
-He was honored with the title Prabandha Parameswara (the supreme lord of Prabandha) and Sambudasusu.
+He was honored with the title Prabandha Parameswara (the supreme lord of Prabandha) and Sambudasudu.
 One of his greatest accomplishments were that he complete the full translation of the third chapter ending the task of getting the Mahabharatam to Telugu.